harvesit/harvesit/README.md

 Payment and logistics are managed seamlessly by the platform.
 Community members can flex roles from consumer to grower to delivery driver.
 Two-way ratings and reviews cultivate trust and transparency.

-Part customizable farm box, part micro farmers’ market - Harvesit taps into hyperlocal harvests for maximum freshness.
+Part customizable farm box, part micro farmers market - Harvesit taps into hyperlocal harvests for maximum freshness.
 Reducing waste and emissions through smarter technology, shorter supply chains and stronger regional ties.

 # :bulb: Why Harvesit?